data-and-visualization/blogdown2-rfun/content/portfolio/r_flipped.md

 <!-- images/ropenlabs_thumbnail.jpg -->

-R and the Tidyverse are a data-first coding language that enables reproducible workflows.
+R and the Tidyverse are a data-first coding language that enables reproducible analytics workflows.
 In this two-part workshop, you’ll learn the fundamentals of R, everything you need to know to quickly get started.

 In **Part 1** you’ll learn how to access and install RStudio, how to wrangle data for analysis, gain a brief introduction to visualization, practice Exploratory Data Analysis (EDA), and how to generate reports.
 In **Part 2** you’ll learn about visualization using ggplot2, how to make interactive charts for use in dashboards, how to reshape and merge data, and be introduced to models.